Velocidex/velociraptor-docs/content/vql_reference/plugin/_index.md

 Arg | Description | Type
 ----|-------------|-----
-argv|Argv to run the command with.|list of string (required) sep|The serparator that will be used to split the stdout into rows.|string length|Size of buffer to capture output per row.|int64
+argv|Argv to run the command with.|list of string (required) sep|The separator that will be used to split the stdout into rows.|string length|Size of buffer to capture output per row.|int64